Ext-analogues of Branching laws: Geometrization of Ext groups

-It may be hoped that many extensions which representation theory offers will be matched by geometric action of $G$ on topological spaces with finitely many $G$-orbits coming either from algebraic geometric spaces, or from the Bruhat-Tits buliding and its compactifications; there is then also the issue of proving that geomteric actions do give non-trivial extensions!
+It may be hoped that many extensions which representation theory offers will be matched by geometric action of $G$ on topological spaces with finitely many $G$-orbits coming either from algebraic geometric spaces, or from the Bruhat-Tits building and its compactifications; there is then also the issue of proving that geometric actions do give non-trivial extensions!